epsagon/epsagon-python/README.md

 # Epsagon Tracing for Python

-This package provides tracing to Node.js applications for collection of distributed tracing and performance metrics in [Epsagon](https://dashboard.epsagon.com/?utm_source=github).
+This package provides tracing to Node.js applications for the collection of distributed tracing and performance metrics in [Epsagon](https://dashboard.epsagon.com/?utm_source=github).

 ## Contents